Anyone who is interested in security, privacy, or in finer-grained control over their web and Internet experience.

 Our TODO list may be of interest to you as well.
 Please let us know if you want to work on one of the items listed.

-If you enjoy our software and feel like helping out with a donation, please have a look at SPI's donation page to see what the options are.
-If you have any questions regarding donations please mail to either the public user mailing list or, if it's a private matter, to Fabian Keil (Privoxy's SPI liason) directly.
+If you have any questions regarding donations please mail to either the public user mailing list or, if it's a private matter, to Fabian Keil (Privoxy's SPI liaison) directly.